Business Liquidation: What It Is and Why It Happens

 Who does it apply to?
 Businesses Businesses Businesses

 What’s the goal?
-Pay creditors and dissolve a company Look at options to save a company from liquidation Relieve personal debts
+Pay creditors and dissolve a company Assess options to save a company from bankruptcy and liquidation Relieve personal debt

 Who takes control?
 Liquidator External administrator Bankruptcy trustee

 What’s the outcome?
-Debts are paid and the company is dissolved Usually a restructure, new strategy, or liquidation Individual debts cleared (with caveats)
+Debts are paid, and the company is dissolved Usually, the business restructures, moves forward with a new strategy, or liquidates Individual debts are cleared (with caveats)

 A video showing various features of Salesforce Commerce Cloud, a complete commerce platform built on the world's most trusted CRM